 Summer Food Service Program (SFSP)

-Established since 1975, the SFSP provides free meals to children from low income families so they may receive the same high quality nutrition during school vacations that they get in school cafeterias during the school year.
+The United States Department of Agriculture's Summer Food Service Program (SFSP), Is a federally funded program that provides free meals to children so they may receive the same high-quality nutrition during the school vacations that they get in school during the school year.
 Continued nutrition helps children return to school after summer ready to learn.

 The SFSP is a federally funded program operated nationally by the U.S. Department of Agriculture and administered in Pennsylvania by the Department of Education.
-Non-profit organizations may sponsor the program and receive reimbursement for qualifying meals served to eligible children.
+Non-profit organizations sponsor the Program and receive reimbursement for meal sites who serve the required reimbursable nutritious meals to eligible children.

 USDA Nondiscrimination Statement